Accrington: Wakes Week

+Local sports and games

+In the past, Accrington was known for hosting traditional sports and games, which were enjoyed by the local community.
+Some of these sports included football, cricket, and quoits.
+These games not only provided entertainment but also fostered a sense of community spirit and camaraderie.

 Sport

 Football team

 Accrington Stanley F.C., entered the Football League in 1921 with the formation of the old Third Division (North); after haunting the lower reaches of English football for forty years, they eventually resigned from the League in 1962, due to financial problems, and folded in 1965.
 The club was reformed three years later and then worked its way through the non-league divisions to reach the Nationwide Conference in 2003.
 In the 2005–06 season, Stanley, after winning against Woking with three matches to spare, secured a place back in the Football League and the town celebrated with a small parade and honours placed on senior executives of the team.
 One of the teams relegated— and thus being replaced by Stanley—were Oxford United, who was voted into the Football League to replace the previous Accrington Stanley.
 The football stadium is called the Crown Ground.
 Until the 2012–13 season, when Fleetwood Town entered the league, Accrington was the smallest town in England and Wales with a Football League club.

 Accrington Stanley Football Club has had its own pub in the town, the Crown, since July 2007.